DavidcD8/TrendTalk/README.md

 - [Python](https://www.python.org/): The programming language used to write the application's logic.
 - [GitHub](https://github.com/): The platform used for version control and collaboration.
 - [Youtube](https://www.youtube.com/watch?v=_P_-gum7rio): for profile Photo guidance

+# Deploying TrendTalk Blog to Heroku

+- Prepare Your Project

+  - Ensure your project has the necessary files:
+  - requirements.txt to list required Python packages.
+  - Procfile to specify how Heroku should run your app.

+- Set Up Version Control

+  - Make sure your project is under version control using Git.
+  - Initialize a Git repository if needed:bashCopy codegit init git add . git commit -m "Initial commit"

+- Login to Heroku

+  - If you don't have a Heroku account, sign up at Heroku.
+  - Use the Heroku CLI to log in:bashCopy codeheroku login

+- Create a New Heroku App

+  - Create a new Heroku app with a name of your choice:bashCopy codeheroku create your-app-name

+- Configure GitHub Deployment

+  - Connect your Heroku app to your GitHub repository from the Heroku dashboard.
+  - Enable automatic deployment from your desired branch.

+- Configure Environment Variables

+  - Set environment variables like SECRET_KEY, DEBUG, and others in the Heroku app settings.

+- Deploy Your App

+  - Trigger a manual deployment from the Heroku dashboard or let Heroku automatically deploy when changes are pushed to the connected GitHub repository.

+- Configure the Database
+  - Configure the database on Heroku.
+If using PostgreSQL, add a Heroku Postgres database:bashCopy codeheroku addons:create heroku-postgresql:hobby-dev